Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 Check local calendars for seasonal festivals.

-June-August, with clear skies.
+June-August, having obvious skies.

 Requirements vary based on your nationality.
 Plan ahead to confirm you have all the necessary documents for your trip to São José dos Campos.